 Upon confirming the diagnosis of pregnancy, women should immediately inform the doctor.

-Metoprolol has been shown to increase postimplantation loss and decrease neonatal survival in rats at doses up to 11 times the maximum daily human dose of 450 mg, when based on surface area.
-Distribution studies in mice confirm exposure of the fetus when metoprolol is administered to the pregnant animal.
-These limited animal studies do not indicate direct or indirect harmful effects with respect to teratogenicity (see Carcinogenesis, Mutagenesis, Impairment of Fertility).
-There are no adequate and well-controlled studies in pregnant women.
-The amount of data on the use of metoprolol in pregnant women is limited.
-The risk to the fetus/mother is unknown.
-Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.
+Metoprolol Tartrate Tablets USP has been shown to increase postimplantation loss and decrease neonatal survival in rats at doses up to 11 times the maximum daily human dose of 450 mg, when based on surface area.
+Distribution studies in mice confirm exposure of the fetus when Metoprolol Tartrate Tablets USP is administered to the pregnant animal.
+These limited animal studies do not indicate direct or indirect harmful effects with respect to teratogenicity (see CARCINOGENESIS, MUTAGENESIS, IMPAIRMENT OF FERTILITY).

-Metoprolol showed effects on spermatogenesis in male rats at a therapeutic dose level, but had no effect on rates of conception at higher doses in animal fertility studies (see Carcinogenesis, Mutagenesis, Impairment of Fertility).
+Metoprolol Tartrate Tablets USP showed effects on spermatogenesis in male rats at a therapeutic dose level, but had no effect on rates of conception at higher doses in animal fertility studies (see CARCINOGENESIS, MUTAGENESIS, IMPAIRMENT OF FERTILITY).